Skip Navigation

 Map showing the individual improvements for Option 1 for Union Station and surrounding plazas.
 The map shows the focus area with text discussing each improvement, and arrows to show where each improvement would be made.
 Option 1 shows street changes to create public space at the intersection of 2nd Ave Extension South and South Jackson Street, a potential new crossing of 4th Avenue at South King Street, a new outdoor connection from the plaza to 4th Avenue, upgrades to the plaza at the existing CID light rail station, and opens Union Station great Hall to the public.

-Option 1 for Union Station and surrounding plazas
+Option 1 for Union Station and surrounding plazas.

 Map showing the individual improvements for Option 2 for Union Station and surrounding plazas.
 The map shows the focus area with text discussing each improvement, and arrows to show where each improvement would be made.
 Option 2 would bring the same changes as Option 1, with the addition of greater updates to the plaza at the existing CID light rail station, and would also open Union Station Great Hall, the Union Station concourse, and would create more public serving uses at Union Station.

-Option 2 for Union Station and surrounding plazas
+Option 2 for Union Station and surrounding plazas.

 Workshop, forum, and survey participants considered ways to create new public spaces and connections between neighborhoods, transit services, and regional event destinations.
-A summary of feedback from Workshop 2 will be shared on this site once it’s available.

 Map showing the CID Station at South Dearborn Street and Seattle Boulevard South focus area.
 The map shows is a zoomed out aerial view stretching from Lumen Field in the south, Pioneer Square to the north, Alaska Way to the West, and Little Saigon and First Hill to the East.
 The entire map is greyed out except for the CID Station at South Dearborn Street and Seattle Boulevard South focus area, which also has a dotted line to show the boundaries of the focus area as it relates to the surrounding neighborhood.